KoustavHazra/youtube-backend/Readme.md

 2. create fixed status code for every error sent to user.
 Specify user existing error code, password error code ...

 3. we can add forgot password in the user-controller file.

+4. in user-controller we can add otp based email signup, same thing can be done while updating a new email.

+5. in user-controller, while updating avatar and cover image, we need to delete the old one.
+So need to create a new utility file for it.

+6.